Superforms, supercurrents and convex geometry: Valuations on convex bodies.

 Let $\Gamma$ be an additive commutative semigroup.
 We will be mainly interested in the cases $\Gamma=\R$ or $\Gamma=\R_+$, but it will also be convenient to let $\Gamma$ be the space of 1-homogeneous convex functions or positive currents occasionally.
 Let $\mathcal{C}$ be the space of convex bodies in $\R^n$.
 A {\it valuation} on $\mathcal{C}$ is map, $\theta$, from $\mathcal{C}$ to $\Gamma$ such that

 {\it provided that $K\cup L$ is convex}.
 In case $\Gamma$ has a topology, we say that $\theta$ is continuous if it is continuous for the Hausdorff metric on $\mathcal{C}$.
 We will focus on valuations that are translation invariant, i.e. satisfy $\theta(K+x)=\theta(K)$ for any $x$ in $\R^n$.
-The following theorem of Salee, \cite{Salee} is simple but very useful. \begin{thm} Assume that $K$ and $L$ are convex bodies such that $K\cup L$ is convex.
+The following theorem of Salee, \cite{Salee} is simple but fundamental for the rest of this section. \begin{thm} Assume that $K$ and $L$ are convex bodies such that $K\cup L$ is convex.
 Then (+ denotes Minkowski addition)

 \end{thm} \begin{proof} Assume $K\cup L$ is convex and take $k\in K$, $l\in L$.
 Then

 lies in $K\cup L$ for any $t\in [0,1]$.
 Let

 $I_0$ and $I_1$ are closed and non empty with union equal to the whole interval $[0,1]$.
 Therefore they have at least one point $t_0$ in common.
 Then